seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 - `error = true` ⇔ too few 14d points or a failed request → the card renders NO DATA.
 - The bot does not depend on a spot pair existing: betas come from CoinGecko.

-**Integrity cross-check.** From the single-factor identity `σ_BTC = σ_alt·√R²/|β|`, BTC's hourly volatility recovered from five independent cards reads 0.316–0.393 %/h, mean 0.367 %, spread ±11 % — betas and R² are computed correctly.
+**Integrity cross-check.** From the single-factor identity `σ_BTC = σ_alt·√R²/|β|`,
+BTC's hourly volatility recovered from five independent cards reads 0.316–0.393 %/h (mean 0.367 %, spread ±11 %): betas and R² are computed correctly.

 ---